Bladder Cancer Treatment at Penn Highlands

 Understanding Bladder Cancer Symptoms and Bladder Cancer Treatment Options.

-Penn Highlands oncology doctors can help evaluate bladder cancer symptoms and find out about the bladder cancer treatment options that are right for you.
-Most cases of bladder cancer happen in people over age 55, but bladder cancer can be missed because there is no standard screening unless you start experiencing bladder cancer symptoms.
-If you are diagnosed with bladder cancer and live in central PA, you won’t need to go far from home to get care with Penn Highlands board-certified urologists and expert cancer care teams.
+Penn Highlands offers a specialized team of urologists and oncologists who work together to provide a precise bladder cancer diagnosis and create a customized bladder cancer treatment plan to help you achieve optimal results.
+Most cases of bladder cancer occur in people over age 55, but bladder cancer can be missed because there is no standard screening unless you start experiencing bladder cancer symptoms.
+If you are diagnosed with bladder cancer and live in central, northwestern or southwestern Pennsylvania and need expert bladder cancer care, you can find it close to home with Penn Highlands board-certified urologists and expert cancer care teams.

 How is Bladder Cancer Diagnosed?